denten-books/plain-text/30-format.md

 [^ln3-fairuse]: DMCA 1201 provides for a number of complicated exemptions, which may, under some interpretations, sanction limited use for academic purposes.
 See @liu_dmca_2003; @ku_critique_2004; @herman_catch_2005;
-@armstrong_digital_2006.
+@armstrong_digital_2006; @stoltz_is_2013.

-[^ln3-illusion]: Matthew Kirschenbaum puts it this way: "Computers are unique in the history of writing technologies in that they present a premeditated material environment built and engineered to propagate an illusion of immateriality; the digital nature of computational representation is precisely what enables this illusion---or else call it a working model---of immaterial behavior" [@kirschenbaum_mechanisms:_2008, 135].
+[^ln3-illusion]: Matthew Kirschenbaum writes: "Computers are unique in the history of writing technologies in that they present a premeditated material environment built and engineered to propagate an illusion of immateriality;
+the digital nature of computational representation is precisely what enables this illusion---or else call it a working model---of immaterial behavior."
+See
+@kirschenbaum_mechanisms:_2008, 135.

 [^ln3-iso216]: A series of paper sizes are governed by the International Standard ISO 216.
-In the Imperial System these equate to 33.1in × 46.8in and 8.27in × 11.7in respectively [@international_organization_for_standardization_writing_1975].
+In the Imperial System these equate to 33.1in × 46.8in and 8.27in × 11.7in respectively.
+See
+@international_organization_for_standardization_writing_1975.

-[^ln3-layers]: The full OSI protocol stack includes Application, Presentation, Session, Transport, Network, Data Link, and Physical layers [@miller_iso_1981, 285-6; @piatkowski_iso-ansi_1980; @ncs_open_1981; @day_osi_1983;
+[^ln3-layers]: The full OSI protocol stack includes Application, Presentation, Session, Transport, Network, Data Link, and Physical layers.
+Consult
+@miller_iso_1981, 285-6; @piatkowski_iso-ansi_1980; @ncs_open_1981;
-@ncs_national_1988; @day_revised_1995].
+@day_osi_1983; @ncs_national_1988; @day_revised_1995.

-[^ln3-modern]: Note that these effects are not limited to contemporary literature at all.
-In purchasing a medieval text, the reader still buys not a text or a work but a device, which, despite the content being out of copyright protection, may still restrict access to other, protected layers of device function.

-[^ln3-move]: "Move" in the sense that *Harai Goshi* is a "Sweeping Hip Throw" "move" in Judo, and a part of *Koshi-Waza* or "hip technique."

-[^ln3-mechanisms]: In this approach I build on the work by @galloway_protocol:_2006;
-@conti_visual_2008; and @kirschenbaum_mechanisms_2012.
+[^ln3-modern]: Note that these effects are not necessarily limited to contemporary documents.
+Medieval texts often involved locking mechanisms, locks, and hidden compartments which would similarly alter the nature of the textual encounter, depending on the reader.

 [^ln3-osi]: Drafted in 1978 as ISO/TC97/Sc17/N46 and adopted by the International Organization for Standardization in 1984, as ISO 7498.